 A crucial aspect of our program is finding young women who would not otherwise have thought of themselves as capable of succeeding in a high tech career.
 As educators (teachers, troop leaders, mentors, etc), many of you have seen young women not reach their potential in STEM because they thought it was too difficult—or it wasn’t what they’ve seen women do.
 By asking educators to hand-select our participants, we are giving our participants a vote of confidence: people who know them and their abilities have nominated them for this exclusive opportunity!
 All of our large events fill up and have waiting lists, so we encourage you to get your list in ASAP so your students’ spaces are reserved.

-No you do not.
+No, you do not.
 We will accept nominations from mentors, troop leaders, and tutors as well.
 We are looking for nominations from someone who knows the potential of the girl they are nominating.
 Just tell us on the nomination form how you know the nominee.
-If you’re a parent who feels their daughter would be a good fit, please contact us.
+If you’re a parent who feels their daughter would be a good fit, please contact us at email@example.com.

-Now – September 5: Please fill out our nomination form with the names of up to 15 freshman, sophomores and juniors from your school who:
+June – October: Please fill out our nomination form with the names of high school students (15 student nomination limit) from your school who meet our requirements: